 Taking Workplace Health Promotion Global

 Employees are on the move more than ever before!
-With the increase in mobilization of workers, there are more things to consider with global workplace wellness programs.
-Read on to learn how to make your wellness programs global.
+With the increase in worker mobilization, there are more things to consider with global workplace wellness programs.
+Learn how to go global.

 This blog is an overview of an article featured in a recent issue of the Art of Health Promotion, with contributions by Dr. Jessica Grossmeier with the Health Enhancement Research Organizations (HERO).
 The article is titled Taking Workplace Health Promotion Global: The Art of Cultural Integration by Anne Marie Kirby (CEO, CoreHealth Technologies) and Rodrigo Rodriguez-Fernandez, MD (Global Medical Director for Non-Communicable Diseases, International SOS).
 The full article can be found in the Art of Health Promotion journal starting on page 10.